HISTORY OF UNDER THE RAINBOW

 HOW TO GET STARTED

-To make a referral or initiate services, please call 773-257-4750 and ask to speak to our intake coordinator, Yalut Salgado.
+To make a referral or initiate services, please call 773-257-4750 and ask to schedule an intake appointment.

 UTR is located on the 5th floor of the Nurses Residence building, which can be accessed by using elevator ‘D’ of Mount Sinai Hospital.

 Under the Rainbow Program

 Chicago, IL.
 60608